 - Connect AC ground to your bed and frame

-The recommended MicroFit 3.0 connectors are spec’ed up to 5A and should be used for all connections to the stepper motors, hotend and limit switches The JST connectors are used for connections to the MCU board(s).
-Adding molex connectors to all stepper motors is useful.
+The recommended MicroFit 3.0 connectors are specified for up to 5A and should be used for all connections to the stepper motors, hotend and limit switches The JST connectors are used for connections to the MCU board(s).
+JST connnectors are not available as mid-wire connectors so they must be mixed.
+Adding Molex connectors to all stepper motors is useful.
 Use a 3pin MLX connector (see the official sourcing guide) to allow your bed to be removable without disconnecting from the SSR directly.
-The thermistor can use a 2pin microfit connector.
+The thermistor can use a 2pin Microfit connector.

 When assembling Microfit connectors, the male pins are inserted into the female housings and the female pins are inserted into the male housings.

 Silicone wiring has been specified because it has a high strand count which means it has higher fatigue life.
 Silicone insulation withstands heat and is more flexible which is good in high movement applications.
 It is less prone to snagging on other wires or the walls inside the cable chain.
 Check your cable loom before installing the chains.